jeff-wise/haskell-starter-kit-blog/README.md

   * A cloneable, deployable **Haskell web application** (a blog)
-  * A **tutorial** with some mini-essays about Haskell, a in-depth code review of the engineering trade-offs in the source code, and instructions for using and managing the project
+  * A **tutorial** with some mini-essays about Haskell, a in-depth code review, and instructions for using and managing the project
   * A set of **exercises** of varying difficulty for learning or fine-tuning Haskell programming skills
-  * **Deployment scripts** that can be easily re-used or extended for use in other Haskell projects
+  * **Deployment scripts** that can easily be re-used or extended for use in other Haskell projects

 ### Why?

 Learning Haskell is difficult.
-First, you have to **understand** a lot of new concepts like algebraic data-types, function currying, typeclasses, and monads.
-Then, you have to learn **how to use** algebraic data-types, currying, typeclasses, and monads to build non-trivial applications that are both efficient and maintainable.
+First, you have to *understand* a lot of new concepts like algebraic data-types, function currying, typeclasses, and monads.
+Then, you have to learn *how to use* algebraic data-types, currying, typeclasses, and monads to build non-trivial applications that are both efficient and maintainable.
 The goal of this tutorial is not to help you understand specific Haskell concepts,